GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 The Gluu Server is a chroot container, which must be started to proceed.

-For Centos 6.x, Red Hat 6.x, Ubuntu 14/16, and Debian 8, run the following commands:
+For Red Hat 6.x, Ubuntu 16, and Debian 8, run the following commands:

 ```
 # service gluu-server-4.0 start
 # service gluu-server-4.0 login
 ```

-For Centos 7.x, Red Hat 7.x<!--, Ubuntu 18--> and Debian 9, run the following commands:
+For Centos 7.x, Red Hat 7.x <!--, Ubuntu 18--> and Debian 9, run the following commands:

 ```
 # /sbin/gluu-serverd-4.0 enable